Works

 Jane Austen, Abolitionist: The Loaded History of the Phrase "Pride and Prejudice"

 The history of the phrase "pride and prejudice" before it became the title of Jane Austen's most popular novel is largely forgotten today.
 This book demonstrates through hundreds of examples that the phrase was used to uphold independence and then to oppose slavery and the slave trade.
-Through her choice of title, Austen supported independent reason, reinforced writing by women, and opposed enslavement.
+Austen titled three novels in a row with phrases related to the anti-slavery cause, and through "Pride and Prejudice," she supported independent reason, reinforced writing by women, and opposed enslavement.

 Publishing Northanger Abbey: Jane Austen and the Writing Profession